 Filed November 10, 2025, Court of Common Pleas of Philadelphia

 Summary: Sasha Suda, the former director of the Philadelphia Art Museum, who was ousted earlier this month after the institution’s controversial rebrand, has filed a lawsuit claiming she was fired “without a valid basis.”
 Her filing details claims of board interference, “sham investigation,” and breach of contract.
 She is seeking damages “in an amount to be proven at trial” that would likely include two years of severance pay as promised in her contract, lost benefits, harm to reputation, and other financial losses caused by her alleged wrongful termination.
 In December 2025, she asked a Philadelphia judge to keep her case in court, where she seeks a jury trial.
 She argues that her employment contract explicitly allows court litigation, rather than private arbitration, when the museum violates its non-disparagement obligations.
+A judge in January sided with the museum in its request to move the case to arbitration rather than open court and a jury trial.

 Ousted Philadelphia Museum of Art director seeks jury trial